All Policies

 Establishes the guidelines for the use of table tents within the University Center.

-View the UC Table Tent Policy
+View the University Center Table Tent Policy

 Establishes the guidelines for the use of Hallway Tables within the University Center, Esker, and Drumlin Halls.

-View the UC Hall Table Policy
+View the Hallway Tables Policy

-University Center Digital Signage and Movie Preview Policy
+Digital Signage and Movie Preview (Policy #1244)

 Establishes the requirements for the use of the digital signage system managed by the University Center and located within the University Center, Esker, and Drumlin, and the movie preview slides shown prior to University Center movie showings.